oarktout/batch-migration-select-updater-two-databases/README.md

 - TABLE_NAME : Table name in destination database  to fill with select data.
 - SELECT_QUERY : Select query to read data from source database.

+##WARNING
+Be sure you import the good dependecies for drivers of databases.
+For now the import it's only for Oracle, Postgres, MySQL and SQLServer.

 ## Java

 Software Developped in Java 11 LTS in september 2021.